 Now that you know some of the signs of a rodent infestation, you can go to the viewing armed with information!

-Whilst most of the property viewing is likely to be concentrated on the aesthetics, and feel of the property, it is important to cover some of the basics too.
+While most of the property viewing is likely to concentrate on the property’s aesthetics and feel, it is essential to cover some of the basics.

 You do not want the first memory of your new home to be the removal of a rodent infestation!